 Easy to use labels: Segmentation has traditionally relied on IP addresses or firewalls rules, but to increase effectiveness, micro-segmentation instead relies on labels.
 Labels are meant to simplify segmentation using the normal language of IT (AKA “human-readable labels”), like using the application name, its stage in the dev cycle, its location, and the workload’s role.
 These multi-dimensional labels are attached to workloads to build the contextual application dependency map, grouping workloads based on their label sets.
 This visual map with easy-to-understand labels facilitates collaboration across application owners, security, IT operations, and compliance.
 Labels are commonly imported from configuration management databases (CMDBs), IP address management (IPAM) tools, and orchestration tools.

-Automated segmentation: Micro-segmentation uses the map and labels to automatically create granular, whitelist segmentation policies.
+Automated segmentation: Micro-segmentation uses the map and labels to automatically create granular, whitelist segmentation policies for traffic at the environment, application, and role/tier level.
 It matches historical connections, the processes these flows communicate with, and workload labels to automatically create policies for controlling intra- and inter-application traffic.
-Users merely select the granularity (or level of restrictiveness) of the organizational segmentation policy they want.
-Policy defines traffic restrictions for workloads at the environment level (least granular), application level, role/tier level, or even by the process/service running on individual workloads (most granular).
+Users merely select the granularity (or level of restrictiveness) of the organizational micro-segmentation policy they want.

 Vulnerability risk mitigation: Some micro-segmentation can reduce the risk of software vulnerabilities.
 The east-west workload-to-workload traffic within your data center and cloud environments represents a massive attack surface.
 Micro-segmentation that integrates with vulnerability management platforms to visualize application workloads and their associated software vulnerabilities through a vulnerability map.
 This mapping displays an attacker’s potential lateral pathways.
 Not all detected vulnerabilities can be addressed immediately by patching.
 Micro-segmentation traffic visibility and third-party vulnerability data is used to build dynamic micro-segmentation policies to act as compensating controls for unpatched workloads.